Case Study

 Delivery Process

-A multi-stakeholder product delivered in six months
+A multi-stakeholder product delivered in tight alignment loops

 Happy Path Solutions